matatk/agrip/audioquake/BUILD.md

 This is very-much a work-in-progress as we move to a new build system that should work across Mac and Windows.

+**Note:** if you build on the Mac, you will get a Mac bundled version of AudioQuake; if you build on Windows you'll get a Windows version.
+You can only build an AudioQuake package for the OS you're running.

 Mac
 ----